-Despite Pep’s great triumph the year before and three subsequent title defenses, the oddsmakers tabbed the champion as an eight-to-five underdog for the third fight, reinforcing one of the major themes of the Pep vs Saddler rivalry, that being the general impression that Saddler was just too big, strong and powerful for Pep.
-And in fact in the late going in the second fight, Pep had struggled with Saddler’s aggression and physical advantages.
+Despite Pep’s great triumph the year before, and three subsequent title defenses, the odds-makers tabbed the champion as an eight-to-five underdog, reinforcing one of the major themes of the Pep vs Saddler rivalry, that being the general impression that Saddler was just too big, strong and powerful for Pep.
+And in fact, in the late going in the second fight, Pep had struggled with Saddler’s aggression and physical advantages.
 Thus the sharpies saw chapter three of the series as the bigger and younger man’s fight to lose.

 So few were shocked when, despite Pep once again being the better boxer and using angles and sublime footwork to outfox the aggressor, Saddler scored a knockdown in round three.
-Soon after, Pep, no doubt frustrated with the challenger’s roughhouse tactics and his undeniable physical disadvantage, began to incorporate some less-than-honorable tactics into his performance.
-In addition to a pesky jab and some quick combinations, Pep now incorporated some well-placed thumbs, along with plenty of pushing and shoving, plus a few stomps on Saddler’s feet.
+Soon after, Pep, no doubt frustrated with the challenger’s roughhouse tactics and his undeniable physical advantage, began to incorporate some less-than-honorable tactics into his performance.
+In addition to a pesky jab and quick combinations, Pep now incorporated some well-placed thumbs, along with plenty of pushing and shoving, not to mention a few stomps on Saddler’s toes.

 Well, Sandy didn’t need to be asked twice.
 He responded in kind and soon there was almost as much fouling going on as there was boxing.
 Pep controlled the match for the most part with his usual brilliant footwork and quick hands, while Saddler concentrated on a ruthless body attack.
-Meanwhile both demonstrated themselves to be certified experts at the darker arts of ringcraft, freely indulging in plenty of lacing, gouging, tripping, thumbing and elbowing.
+And at the same time, both fighters demonstrated themselves to be certified experts at the darker arts of ringcraft, freely indulging in plenty of lacing, gouging, tripping, thumbing and elbowing.

 At round’s end the fighters were locked in a vicious clinch on the ropes and when the bell rang and Pep retreated to his corner, all could see he was in agony.
-The ringside physician examined the stricken fighter and diagnosed a dislocated left shoulder and when round eight began Pep stayed on his stool.
-Saddler had regained the world title, though in a manner that was satisfying for no one and in fact talk of a fourth fight was widespread even before the stands in Yankee Stadium had completely emptied.
-The very next day, Harry Markson, president of the International Boxing Club, declared that arrangements for a fourth Pep vs Saddler battle were already in the works.
+The ringside physician examined the stricken fighter and diagnosed a dislocated left shoulder; when round eight began Pep stayed on his stool.
+Saddler had regained the world title, though in a manner satisfying for no one; talk of a fourth Pep vs Saddler clash was widespread even before the stands in Yankee Stadium had completely emptied.
+The very next day, Harry Markson, president of the International Boxing Club, declared that arrangements for Pep vs Saddler, Part IV, were already in the works.